QianhuaLiao/blog/content/about/index.md

 Born and raised in Guangzhou CN, living in Munich DE.

 I know a bit about supply chain, and a bit about SAP.

-I spend quite some time in the mountains, in the kitchen, and on my bike.
+I spend quite some time in the mountains, on my bike, and in the kitchen.

 Dream in Cantonese, think in Mandarin, work in German and English, and learning Spanish.